systelab/saas-control-plane/README.md

 ### Certificate

-A self signed certificate is provided in order to show use how to setup the application.
+A self signed certificate is provided.
 The certificate was generated with the following commands:

 ```bash
 keytool -genkey -keyalg RSA -alias selfsigned -keystore keystore.jks -storepass password -validity 365 -keysize 2048